jpedro/jpedro.github.io/.posts/postgres.md

 This write amplification happens when **for each new update**, even to a single field, Postgres creates a new row version, while older ones are marked as dead.
-Those dead records accumulate in disk and therefore Postgres needs frequent garbagge collection in the form of `VACUUM`.
+Those tombstoned records accumulate in disk and therefore Postgres needs to garbagge collect them frequently enough, in the form of `VACUUM`.
 This operation can run in parallel and can be scheduled to run after certain thresholds are hit.

 This is because indexes in Postgres store **the whole damned row**.
 Another way to say it is: Postgres itself doesn't follow the Normal Forms.
 I get it.
-Normally this would be a trade between more space and saving one extra disk search (to hidrate Row IDs) but in write intensive applications mutating data, this costs.
+Normally this would be a trade between more space and saving one extra disk search (to hidrate Row IDs) but in write intensive applications with mutating data this costs.

 MySQL doesn't suffer from this amplification as data is stored in the primary btree index and other indexes just hold the primary key value on their leaves.
 Updates only affect the primary key btree.
 Unless of course, if you update the secondary index value(s) themselves.
+But the extra lookup has't hurt MySQL performance much.

 [Uber migrated away from Postgres](https://www.uber.com/en-NO/blog/postgres-to-mysql-migration/) due to this.
 Plus, the heavier (and weirder) replication, the use of